 - Growing Places Fund

 - Regional Growth Fund Advanced Manufacturing Supply Chain Initiative

-- Covid-19 grant funding
+- Covid grant funding (see Note 47)

-The resources for the Growing Places and Regional Growth Funds are under the control of the Greater Birmingham and Solihull Local Enterprise Partnership (GBSLEP) with decisions taken by impartial and independent Investment Boards and Committees.
+The resources for the Growing Places and Regional Growth Funds are under the control of the Greater Birmingham and Solihull Local Enterprise Partnership with decisions taken by impartial and independent Investment Boards and Committees.
 All governance processes are overseen by the Council.

 Whilst the Council has received the funding, it is on the basis of an Accountable Body to ensure that resources are spent in compliance with the grant offer letters.
-Decisions in respect of the use of funds are not in the hands of the Council apart from in its capacity as one of the voting members of the GBSLEP.
-The Council can be awarded resources by the GBSLEP but only through the normal resource application and allocation process.
+Decisions in respect of the use of funds are not in the hands of the Council.
+The Council can only obtain use of the resources as a recipient of the normal resource allocation process.